Term Life Insurance Quotes

-While there is such a thing as no medical exam life insurance, the premiums are inherently high due to the large risk profile each policyholder poses to the insurer.
+While there is such a thing as no medical exam life insurance, the premiums are inherently high due to the significant risk profile each policyholder poses to the insurer.
 Even with a tobacco surcharge, your life insurance premium will be much lower with a medical exam than with a no-medical exam policy.

 While assessing your risk profile, most insurance agents will likely ask a list of questions related to your smoking history.
 Some questions you can expect to be asked are: